Information Design in Optimal Auctions: Outline of the solution

+In particular, the right-hand side is a Pareto distribution function which generates a constant virtual value $k$.
+Hence, Lemma \ref{pre} says that the Pareto distribution first-order stochastically dominates any other distribution $G$ with $k\in \lbrack \hat{\varphi}(x_{0}^{-}|G),\hat{\varphi} (x_{0}^{+}|G)]$.

-\begin{lemma} Any optimal signal distribution $G$ which solves the information design problem in (\ref{info}) must induce almost nonnegative virtual values (i.e., $G\in \mathcal{G}_{H}^{+}$); moreover, if $G$ is a solution to (\ref{info}) for $\alpha =0$, it must induce nonnegative virtual values almost everywhere on $\left[ 0,1\right] $. \end{lemma}
+\begin{lemma} Any optimal signal distribution $G$ which solves the information design problem in (\ref{info}) must induce nonnegative virtual values except at 0(i.e., $G\in \mathcal{G}_{H}^{+}$); moreover, if $G$ is a solution to (\ref{info}) for $\alpha =0$, it must induce nonnegative virtual values almost everywhere on $\left[ 0,1\right] $. \end{lemma}

 \begin{proof} See Appendix \ref{proofalmost}. \end{proof}